LADSoft/OrangeC/doc/adl.md

 	// coding structures that have to be cleaned up at some point
 	// filled in by the call to DispatchOpcode() std::list<Coding*> CleanupValues;
-	// prefix values parse out of the input stream.
+	// prefix values parsed out of the input stream.
 	// Dispatch will place them before the rest of the instruction when streaming the coding std::list<int> prefixes;
 	// input tokens.
 Parsing the input stream results in this list.